Wiebke Marie Junk

 Wiebke Marie Junk is Assistant Professor at the Department of Political Science.
 Her research interests link to public policy, comparative politics, European Union (EU) and global governance, and democratic participation.
 Her work addresses policy processes at national and European Union (EU) level, and focusses especially on the influence of non-state actors on political decision-making.

-She is part of the GovLis Project (Short for: When does Government Listen to the Public?), which assesses conditions for government responsiveness to public opinion and interest groups (Principal Investigator: Anne Rasmussen).
+She was part of the GovLis Project (Short for: When does Government Listen to the Public?), which assesses conditions for government responsiveness to public opinion and interest groups.
 She obtained her PhD at the Department of Political Science in 2018 based on her dissertation on lobbying coalitions.

 Wiebke's work has been published in the American Journal of Political Science (AJPS), Journal of European Public Policy (JEPP), Governance, European Journal of International Relations (EJIR) and in Comparative Political Studies (CPS).